publiccodenet/about/README.md

 The only ones allowed to merge Pull Requests into `develop` or `master` are the members of the Directors of the Foundation For Public Code GitHub organisation (@publiccodenet/directors).

-Please be lovely to all other community members and follow our [Code of Conduct](docs/code-of-conduct.md).
+Please note that this project is released with a [Contributor Code of Conduct](docs/code-of-conduct.md).
+By participating in this project you agree to abide by its terms.
+Please be lovely to all other community members.

 ## License